EricssonResearch/spindump/README.md

 # Things to do

 The software is being worked on, and as of yet seems to be working but definitely needs more testing.
 IP packet fragmentation is not yet supported.
 Also, the remote connection mode is not yet implemented.
+The beginnings of connection data anonymization are in the software, but more work is needed on that front as well.